Euka-e/Euka-e/README.md

 * Teaching Assistant (Henry) - 2024
 * EF SET English Certificate 72/100 (C2 Proficient) - 2024
 * Cambridge FCE First Certificate (B1 Proficient) - 2020

-### Summary

-I am a passionate full stack developer with experience in building robust and efficient backend solutions.
-My specialty covers a variety of technologies and tools that allow me to build dynamic and scalable web applications.

-I focus on creating high-quality products, always seeking to stay up to date with the latest trends and best practices in software development.
-My goal is to deliver clean, maintainable and efficient code, ensuring customer satisfaction and project success.

 ### What motivates me